XRPLF/xrpl-dev-portal/README.md

-Using an orbit bridge token allows ripple to interact with orbs which already has access to banks/central banks/ core systems through it's paykey protocol which I have been working with since getgems on telegram.
+Using an MATIC-orbit/XRP bridge token allows ripple to interact with orbs which already has access to banks/central banks/ core systems through it's paykey protocol which I have been working with since getgems on telegram.
 For this I am asking to be recognized as a winner.
 If not there will be.a new meaning for .hack